The Confiscation List hears proceedings related to the confiscation of property, money and other assets linked to crime.

 The Confiscation List operates in the Melbourne registry only.

-Any enquiries about the operation of the Confiscation List should be directed to the judge’s associate in charge of the list.
+Any enquiries and feedback about the operation of the Confiscation List should be directed to the judge’s associate in charge of the list by sending an email to the judge's chambers email address.